MituuZ/convo-forge/readme.md

 - [x] Clarify how the prompt is formed
 - [x] Add a configuration file
 - [x] Integrate rustyline
+- [ ] Allow changing the context file during a chat
 - [ ] Implement completions with rustyline
 - [ ] Re-implement AI response interruption
 - [ ] Add functionality to truncate a chat